 What is Chiropractic?

 Chiropractic is a distinct health care practice performed by Doctors of Chiropractic (D.C.) that primarily seeks to correct functional and structural problems in the body (particularly the spine) that can lead to back, neck, head, arm, and leg pain and a host of other symptoms.
-Chiropractors are uniquely trained and equipped to address these problems that the chiropractic profession refers to as vertebral subluxation complexes, but are sometimes referred to as spinal/segmental dysfunctions, fixations, or spinal misalignments.
+Chiropractors are uniquely trained and equipped to address these problems that the chiropractic profession refers to as subluxation complexes, but are often referred to as spinal/segmental dysfunctions, fixations, or spinal misalignments.
 Chiropractic espouses a holistic and vitalistic view of health, and therefore emphasizes factors such as diet, physical activity, and managing stress in order to address the underlying cause of conditions and symptoms.
 Doctors of Chiropractic focus their attention primarily on the spine and nervous system, because the spine and nervous system make up the "master control" system of the entire body.
 Chiropractors may also correct functional problems in the extremities (arms, legs, hands, and feet) when necessary for a return to full function and health.
 Some chiropractors will also incorporate other forms of care such as therapy techniques, massage, and wellness counseling/coaching as our center does.
 Click here to watch A Beginner's Guide to Chiropractic.

 What Conditions Do Chiropractors Treat?